jpadams/winntp/README.md

 ##Parameters

-The following parameters are available in the `::time` class:
+The following parameters are available in the `winntp` class:

 ###`servers` (optional)
 Specifies the time servers to be set.